Electrode-iOS/ELLog/README.md

 ## Introduction

 ELLog/Shrubbery is a Swift framework for logging.
 It provides a default instance that funnels through NSLog to the console.
-It also provides options to log to a textfile as well as Crashlytics.
+It also provides options to log to a textfile.
 It's fully extensible and makes it easy to add new logging destinations.

 Provides the following functionality: